05bit/python-rango/README.md

 Rango
 =====

-Rango is a bit spice for Django.
+Rango is a bit of spice for Django.

 Why?
 ----